 Other Activities and Attractions

 In addition to picking apples, you can also take a trip on the farm train and hayrides and visit the farm museum, greenhouse, barnyard, and playground.
-The farm is located only a few miles away from family-friendly attractions like Goats On The Roof, Minnehaha Falls, and Panther Falls/Angels Falls.

 The Bottom Line

-If you are headed to the mountains of North Georgia, be sure to check all the amazing wineries while you’re there too!
+If you are headed to the mountains of North Georgia, be sure to check all the amazing wineries while you’re there too.